 If you have a national park pass, you can use it here to get free entry into the park.
 Pack a picnic, go for the day, or get a campsite!

 Mesa Verde has 5000+ archeological sites that spread across over 40 miles of roads!
-The cliff dwellings were home to Ancetral Pueblo people from 600 to 1300 CE.
+The cliff dwellings were home to Ancestral Pueblo people from 600 to 1300 CE.
 There are several panoramic canyon views and rock carvings, with plenty of history to learn!

 Because this is a National Park, you can also use your park pass here for free entry!
 If not, tickets are about $15 per vehicle.

-Other Activities to Try
+Other Activities to Try in Colorado

 Colorado has many natural hot springs throughout the state.
 After a long day of hiking or skiing, or just a weekend of relaxation, take a trip to one of the many hot springs in the area.
-At some places, you can stay at a resort, giving you a night or a weekend of peace and rejuvenation!
+In some places, you can stay at a resort, giving you a night or a weekend of peace and rejuvenation!

 Hike a 14er

 A 14er is a mountain with an elevation of 14,000 feet.
 There are 58 14ers in Colorado, so if you decide to try it out, there are plenty of difficulty levels to choose from.
-Make sure you do your research before trying this, and get all the right equipment!
+Make sure you do your research before trying this and get all the right equipment!

 View some wildlife